Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-To investigate the symmetry-breaking pattern of the VP phase, the correlations of the triangle-$T$ operators are calculated.
-As described in the main text, this operator is defined on a triangular plaquette from three related kinetic ($t$) terms, $T_i=t_{1,i}+t_{2,i}+t_{3,i}$, [see inset of Fig.~\ref{fig:sfig3}(a)].
-Here, $i$ is the triangle label, and $1,2,3$ connote the three kinds of $t$-operators (rhombi) in the Hamiltonian acting on this triangle.
+To investigate the symmetry-breaking pattern of the VP phase, we calculate the correlations of the operator $T$ described in Eq.~($9$) of the main text.
+This operator is defined on a triangular plaquette from three related kinetic ($t$) terms, $T_i=t_{1,i}+t_{2,i}+t_{3,i}$, [see inset of Fig.~\ref{fig:sfig3}(a)].
+Here, $i$ labels the triangle, and $1,2,3$ denote the three kinds of kinetic ($\sim t$) terms (rhombi) in the Hamiltonian acting on this triangle.
 The correlation of the operators between the triangular plaquettes $i$ and $j$ is $\langle T_iT_j\rangle$.

-We calculate the real-space vison correlations with selecting the leftmost and lowest red triangle below as a reference (its correlation is identically 1) as illustrated in Fig.~\ref{fig:sfig3}(b).
+We calculate the real-space vison correlations, selecting the leftmost and lowest red triangle below as a reference (its correlation is identically 1), as illustrated in Fig.~\ref{fig:sfig3}(b).
 Two visons living on the centers of related triangular plaquettes $i$ and $j$ can be connected with a open string; their correlation is $\langle v_i v_j\rangle=\langle(-1)^{N_{P_{ij}}} \rangle$ and ${N_{P_{ij}}}$ is the number of dimers cut along the path $P$ between plaquettes $i$ and $j$.
 In the two-dimer-per-site case, $\langle v_i v_j \rangle$ is independent on the chosen path, i.e., the visons here are gauge invariant and measurable.

-We found that the vison correlations clearly exhibit the translational symmetry breaking of the VP solid, but preserve $C_3$ rotational symmetry.
-The triangles with positive (negative) values of vison correlations gather into big triangles.
+We found that the $T$-operator and vison correlations clearly exhibit the translational symmetry breaking of the VP solid, but preserve $C_6$ rotational symmetry.
+Although the vison correlation function appears to change sign under mirror-reflection and sixfold rotations, the physical state actually preserves these symmetries, because of the two-to-one correspondence between vison and dimer configurations.
+Individual triangles with positive (negative) values of vison correlations gather into big triangles.
 In addition, the central triangle of the thus-formed big triangle always has a larger absolute value, which is about three times that of the other triangles in the same big triangle.
 The translation periods along the $\mathbf{s}_{1}$ and $\mathbf{s}_{2}$ directions are both $2$, which means that the unit cell is a $2\times 2$ rhomboid.